kshannon/cogs9/content/_index.md

 | A01 | N/A | N/A        | N/A      | N/A   |
 {{< /bootstrap-table >}}
 #### Office Hours
-Because we are still remote, and we want all students to have an opportunity to join, office hours will be spread throughout the week to include early morning, midday, night-time, and weekend hours.
+Interactivity with staff in a remote class is challenging.
+To offset this challenge office hours will be spread throughout the week to include early morning, midday, night-time, and weekend hours.

-Office hour attendance is not required.
-If you are unable to make an office hour session and or are having additional issues, please reach out after class or through email.
-We are more than happy, to set up additional 1:1 or 1:group meeting.
+Office hour attendance is not required, but if you are unable to join or are having other issues, please reach out after class or through email.
+We are more than happy, to set up additional 1:1 or 1:group meetings.
 Finally, office hours are a great place to personally interact.
 We are interested in your goals, career endeavors, and what you want to gain from Cogs 9.
 Data Science is a rapidly changing field and there is always a lot to discuss.

 {{< bootstrap-table "table table-sm table-striped table-bordered" >}}
  Date & Time (PDT)   | Location              | Instructional Staff
 ---------------------|-----------------------|---------------------
-Info on Canvas       | Zoom (link on Canvas) | Kyle Info on Canvas       | Zoom (link on Canvas) | Oisin Info on Canvas       | Zoom (link on Canvas) | Matthew
+Info on Canvas       | Zoom (link on Canvas) | Kyle Info on Canvas       | Zoom (link on Canvas) | Oisin (summer session 1 & 2) Info on Canvas       | Zoom (link on Canvas) | Matthew (summer session 1) Info on Canvas       | Zoom (link on Canvas) | Eric (summer session 2)
 {{< /bootstrap-table >}}
 ### Course Materials
 - There is **no** textbook